jishnupsamal/Explore-360/README.md

 ## Features

-- **Progessive Web App** : Being a PWA, it could be installed from the browser and easily accessed from the device's app list.
+- **Progressive Web App** : Being a PWA, it could be installed from the browser and easily accessed from the device's app list.

 - **Cross Platform** : Runs on any device having an active internet connection.